hinojosachapel/CorePlus/README.md

 ## Connect to the bot using Bot Framework Emulator **v4**
 - Launch Bot Framework Emulator
 - File -> Open Bot Configuration
-- Navigate to `config` folder
+- Navigate to `javascript_nodejs/src/config` folder
 - Select `development.bot` file

 # About the .bot file
 With the 4.3 release of the Bot Framework, Microsoft moved away from using .bot files.
 The .bot file [has been deprecated](https://docs.microsoft.com/en-us/azure/bot-service/bot-file-basics?view=azure-bot-service-4.0&tabs=js).
-The new recommended solution for managing resources is to use a .env file instead of the .bot file.
-So, I'll be updating the project in a very near future accordingly.
+The new recommended solution for managing resources is to use appsettings.json or .env file instead of the .bot file.
+So, I'll be updating the project in a near future accordingly.

 # Further reading
 - [CorePlus: a Microsoft Bot Framework v4 template][50]